 CCSC believes that student participation in school-based student extracurricular activities is critical.
 Extracurricular activity enhances the educational experience of students, strengthens college applications, and builds leadership skills.
 Selective colleges believe that participation in both school-based extracurricular activities and activities that are not affiliated with school are of great benefit to students.
 The school makes it easy for interested students to start new extracurricular activities that are aligned with their interests.
 In addition, faculty lead programs aligned with their own interests.

 Some of the CCSC’s extracurricular options are listed below.

-- Art Club provides students with hands-on, age appropriate experiences in various art mediums.
+- Anime Club provides students with hands-on, age appropriate experiences in various art mediums.

 - Caribbean-American Club members aim to boost awareness of Caribbean Culture at CCSC by uniting as group to share, discuss, learn, and promote all the beautiful islands located in the Caribbean.

 - Female Mentoring meets bi-weekly after school and monthly on Saturdays and provides students with an opportunity to discuss important relevant topics, participate in workshops, and plan and execute fun events.

 - Girls Who Code is organized by a sponsoring nonprofit organization that aims to support and increase the number of women in computer science.
 The organization is working to close the gender gap in technology and change the image of what a programmer looks like and does.
 CCSC participants learn how to do basic coding and develop their computer science skills.

 - Global Leadership and Activism is a club designed to give students exposure to coursework in world affairs, encourage participation in national conferences, and position students to travel and collaborate with students from around the world at international conferences such as Harvard Model Congress, Model G20, and Youth G20, among others.
 Students practice leadership, public speaking, and presentation skills, while also becoming part of a network of high-performing global leaders.